ID 91-03: Heavy Oil/Oil Sands Operations

 - measurement and accounting for heavy oil/in situ oil sands.

-Heavy oil, for the purpose of this directive, is a crude oil product with a density of 920 kg/m3 or greater at 15o C. This crude oil density incorporates most of the areas of east-central Alberta, Figure 1, where heavy oil production operations are normally considered to occur.
+Heavy oil, for the purpose of this directive, is a crude oil product with a density of 920 kg/m3 or greater at 15°C. This crude oil density incorporates most of the areas of east-central Alberta, where heavy oil production operations are normally considered to occur.

-These regulatory amendments are a result of the Board's review of the recommendations from the Operating Practices Steering Committee (OPSC) for Heavy Oil/Oil Sands Operations.
-The OPSC has also developed Alberta Recommended Practices (ARPs) for heavy oil/oil sands operations which will be available from the Petroleum Industry Training Service in April 1991.
-The Board recognizes that this directive to some extent overlaps the procedures and equipment outlined in the ARPs.
-However, the Board considers it necessary to formally regulate those matters listed in this directive.
+These regulatory amendments are a result of a review of the recommendations from the Operating Practices Steering Committee (OPSC) for Heavy Oil/Oil Sands Operations.
+The OPSC has also developed Alberta Recommended Practices (ARPs) for heavy oil/oil sands operations, which will be available from the Petroleum Industry Training Service in April 1991.
+This directive to some extent overlaps the procedures and equipment outlined in the ARPs.
+However, it is necessary to formally regulate those matters listed in this directive.

-Unless exempted by this directive or ERCB approval, heavy oil/oil sands operations shall be conducted in accordance with the Oil and Gas Conservation Regulations and the Oil Sands Conservation Regulations.
+Unless exempted by this directive or other AER approval, heavy oil/oil sands operations must be conducted in accordance with the Oil and Gas Conservation Rules and the Oil Sands Conservation Rules.